Prim1Tive/tools/Binerys/README.md

 This is a linux binery collection for KOTH and Attacke&Defence challanges

 ### to create the binery
-> gcc FILE -o FILE
+> gcc FILEIN -o FILEOUT